jayachanders/dat500-assignment4/README.md

 Extra Info : Save all the steps, in case you are facing some problem, it will be easy to recreate the setup faster.

-[Steps for 3.2.1 are given, Spark in not avilable for this version.
+[Steps for 3.2.1 are given, Spark in not avilable for this version at the moment.
 If you are going to use Spark, please do some research and choose your Hadoop version carefully]

 ```
 # On all nodes